mrYakamoto/phase-1-mock-assessment/guessing_game/README.md

 Tip: This is driver code, not RSpec -- you must solve the tests in order because each line of driver code depends on the lines above it running correctly.

+*Don't forget to commit after each release!*

 ## Release 1

 Make all of the driver code in driver_code_release_1.rb evaluate to true.

+*Don't forget to commit after each release!*